 The length of time alcohol stays in your system depends on a number of different variables.
-However the process of metabolising alcohol can-not be speeded up.
+However the process of metabolizing alcohol can-not be sped up.
 The body processes one standard drink at a time – almost like a queue waiting for their turn to go.

 This happens regardless of age, weight or gender.
 Each body processes one standard drink at a time through the liver.

 With this said there are ways to help the queue becoming – too long – by only drinking one drink per hour, alternating alcoholic drink with glass of water, not binge drinking, drinking the 14 recommended units spaced out over the course of the week.